Karthik2486/ROS_Internship/README.md

 - TF transforms
 - Patrol path execution
 - When replaying the bag file, the patrol loop is reproduced exactly as recorded.

 ---
-📌 Notes
-Waypoints are stored in ~/geckon_ws/saved_maps/waypoints.yaml and ~/geckon_ws/saved_maps/pillar_loop.yaml.
-Deliverable 3 focuses on autonomous patrol navigation with Nav2 and evaluation via bag replay.
----

-# ROS_Internship – Deliverable 4: Trigger-Based Rerouting
+# Deliverable 4: Trigger-Based Rerouting

 This deliverable demonstrates **Trigger-Based Rerouting** using TurtleBot3 in Gazebo with the **Navigation2 (Nav2)** stack.
 During a patrol loop, the robot can accept an **external trigger** (via RViz “Publish Point” and a service call) to **interrupt its patrol**, navigate to the clicked location, and then **resume its regular patrol loop**.